Ravi Teja: 2012–2026: Career slump and decline

-In 2012, Ravi Teja starred in four films starring with Gunasekhar's Nippu and Siva's Daruvu.
+In 2012, Teja starred in four films starring with Gunasekhar's Nippu and Siva's Daruvu.
 He collaborated for the fifth time with director Puri for the fantasy comedy Devudu Chesina Manushulu.
 He later appeared in Parasuram's Sarocharu Rediff.com wrote: "Ravi Teja is in a different avatar, a more subdued one.
-A change of image and role is necessary for an actor and Ravi Teja makes the transition fairly well".
+A change of image and role is necessary for an actor and Teja makes the transition fairly well".

-In 2013, Ravi Teja started in Malineni's action comedy Balupu.
+In 2013, Teja started in Malineni's action comedy Balupu.
 The Times of India wrote, "Ravi Teja has come up with an entertaining performance.
 His characterization and the flashback episode as Kancharapalem Shankar looked very powerful on the screen.
 He gets into the skin of the character and has done well."
 The film turned one of the biggest commercial successes of the year.

 In 2014, he starred in Power with debutant director K. S. Ravindra along with a cameo appearance in Sairam Shankar's Romeo.
 In 2015, he collaborated with director Surender Reddy again for Kick's sequel.
 Kick 2, produced by Nandamuri Kalyan Ram.
 Despite huge expectations, the film was a box office failure.
 He later played the lead in Bengal Tiger (2015), directed by Sampath Nandi.
-This film which grossed over ₹40 crore, became one of the highest grossing Telugu films of that year.
+This film which grossed over ₹400 million, became one of the highest grossing Telugu films of that year.

 After taking a sabbatical for one year, he played a blind man in Anil Ravipudi-directed Raja the Great (2017).
-The film was Ravi Teja's first ₹50 crore grosser and one of his biggest hits.
+The film was Teja's first ₹500 million grosser and one of his biggest hits.
 In 2018, Ravi Teja starred in three films, Touch Chesi Chudu, Nela Ticket, and Amar Akbar Anthony, which were all huge critical and commercial failures.
 His only film in 2020, Disco Raja, where he played a dual role, also bombed at the box office.